StephenRivero/nextjs-portfolio-website/README.md

-This is a personal portfolio website built through NextJs and Tailwind Css and deployed at Vercel.
+This is a personal portfolio website built using NextJs and Tailwind Css and deployed at Vercel.
-Click the link to see a demo: https://nextjs-portfolio-website-stephenrivero.vercel.app/
+Use this link to see a demo: https://stephenrivero.vercel.app/